 Fran Fine (Fran Drescher) is a unique and quirky character, and her fashion reflects that fact.
 Her style comes only second to her signature nasally voice, and she stood out both in personality and fashion.
 Fran donned many form-fitting outfits in a wide array of loud patterns and colors, and her attire demanded attention.
 She favored body-hugging dresses, designer skirt suits and matching two-piece sets, not only proving she was the most stylish nanny of all time, but also one of the most stylish characters.

 Sookie Stackhouse (True Blood)

-Sookie Stackhouse (Anna Paquin) is the definition of a southern style and charm; with her impressive collection of bright sundresses she never fails to serve up major fashion looks.
-Her effortless style and beauty is a major focal point of the show.
+Sookie Stackhouse (Anna Paquin) is the definition of a southern style and charm; with her impressive collection of bright sundresses, she never fails to serve up major fashion looks.
+Her effortless style and beauty are a major focal point of the show.
 Sookie almost always has on a sweet and colorful sundress, in a wide array of patterns, styles and shades.
 When she's not wearing a dress, she's in a cute pair of denim shorts and flowy blouses.
 Sookie's fashion is definitely the epitome of a southern belle, down to her blonde hair, sun-kissed glow and lady-like manners.

 Serena van der Woodson & Blair Waldorf (Gossip Girl)